This website is no longer actively maintained.

 Of all the paths from X to Y, a maximum path strength can be found.
 If the maximum path strength from X to Y is greater than the maximum path strength from Y to X, then Y cannot win.
 The winner is the candidate that does not lose any such maximum path strength comparisons.

 The Schulze method is undoubtedly the most popular advanced Condorcet method.
-It is commonly used in organizations to collaborative vocation as Wikipedia, Debian, KDE, Pirate Party, Free Software Foundation Europe, OpenStack...
+It is commonly used in collaborative organizations such as Wikipedia, Debian, KDE, Pirate Party, Free Software Foundation Europe, OpenStack...

 Documentation by Martin Schulze himself :